SixArm/usv/doc/criticisms/index.md

 It turns out it is hard, in practice.
 I tried using invisible characters first, and found ongoing hard problems such as with copy/paste, search/replace, import/export, pattern matching, font display, and zero-width rendering.

+In fact, the difficulties with invisible characters seems to be the reason CSV happened.

 ## Doesn't work with Excel